princeton-nlp/SWE-agent/docs/usage/cl_tutorial.md

 ## Specifying the repository

+!!! note "Operating in batch mode: Running on SWE-bench and other benchmark sets"
+    If you want to run SWE-agent in batch mode on SWE-bench or another whole evaluation set, see [benchmarking](benchmarking.md).
+This tutorial focuses on using SWE-agent on individual issues.

 In the above example, the repository/codebase is inferred from the `--data_path`.
 This options is currently only available for GitHub issues.
 For all other use cases, you can specify `--repo_path`, which accepts either GitHub